West Chester, PA – Rep. Ryan Costello issued the following statement on gun violence and the importance of moving related legislation in Congress:

 Washington, D.C. – Reps.
 Ryan Costello (PA-06), Patrick Meehan (PA-07), Lou Barletta (PA-11) and Pete King (NY-02) recently sent a letter to the House Appropriations Committee in support of funding for a grant program for the Northeast Corridor (NEC), as government funding negotiations continue between House and Senate leadership.

-Washington, D.C. -- Rep. Ryan Costello today issued the following statement on the healthcare vote:
+Washington, D.C. -- Rep. Ryan Costello (PA-06) today issued the following statement on reported remarks made by President Trump:

 In The News